com-480-data-visualization/VHXplore/README.md

 <b>Milestone 1:</b> Proposal <br>

-Here you can find our milsetone 1: [link](/Milestones/milestone1/)
+Here you can find our milestone 1: [[link]](/Milestones/milestone1/)

-It contains Milestone1.md
+It contains:
-can be found alongside a [Jupiter Notebook](/Milestones/milestone1/EDA.ipynb) containing our EDA
+- Our project proposal as a .md file. [[link]](/Milestones/milestone1/Milestone1.md)
+- A jupyter notebook containing our preliminary exploratory data analysis [[link]](/Milestones/milestone1/EDA.ipynb)
+- The used datasets for the EDA, pldb.csv and plpop.csv